-GCSE Art (Option) Exam Board AQA If you choose to study Art at GCSE level, you will be introduced to a wide variety of artistic experiences.
+GCSE Art (option) Exam Board AQA Outline of course If you choose to study Art at GCSE level, you will be introduced to a wide variety of artistic experiences.
 The course is suitable for students who have lots of their own ideas and enjoy working independently to develop them.
 Students will be taught a range of skills, techniques and processes in the areas of; drawing and painting, printmaking, photography, textiles and mixed-media work.
 This two-year GCSE course is project based, you will complete two or more projects inspired by different themes.
 In addition to developing your knowledge of artistic skills and experiences, you will also research and learn about significant and relevant art movements and artists in order to help you develop your own ideas further.
-Outline of course Component 1 Portfolio of work You will work on producing a portfolio of coursework throughout the two-year course.
-The portfolio will be made up of a sustained project and further work.
+Component 1 Portfolio of work You will work on producing a portfolio of coursework throughout the two-year course.
+The portfolio will be made up of two or three major projects.
 Component 2 Externally set task During the final year of the course, you will complete an externally set task which is set by the exam board AQA.
 You will select a question from the paper produced by the exam board and will then complete a project of work in response to this question.
 You will produce a final piece of work as a personal response to your chosen theme within a ten-hour formal exam.
-Component 1 Portfolio of work: 60% of the Art GCSE Sketchbooks, sheets of work and final pieces produced Method(s) of Assessment Component 2 Externally set Assignment: Worth 40% of the Art GCSE Preparatory work (evidence produced during the informal supervision period) may be presented in any suitable format such as mounted sheets or a sketchbook.
-Students will the complete a ten-hour practical exam across two school days.
-Choose this subject if This course is suitable for students who are passionate about Art and are willing to be creative and imaginative.
+Method(s) of Assessment Portfolio: Sketchbooks and final pieces produced 60% Externally set Assignment: Sketchbook prepared before exam and final piece produced in 10-hour practical exam 40% Choose this subject if This course is suitable for students who are passionate about Art and are willing to be creative and imaginative.
 Students need to be prepared to develop their confidence when drawing freehand and are encouraged to practise outside of lesson time.
 Students should also have an interest in using a wide range of media such as paint, mixed media and photography.
 Students are encouraged to be experimental, to work from observation and should be able to work independently.
 Possible careers / future pathways GCSE Art can lead onto taking A levels in Art, Photography and Textiles at Sixth Form.
 There are also a whole range of Art related courses available at a variety of colleges from full time courses to receive a diploma, to short courses in more specialist areas such as Ceramics and Floristry.
 Taking GCSE Art can help you work towards a career in a whole range of creative fields including Photography, Textiles, Fine Art, Architecture, Hair & Beauty, Illustration, Graphic Design and many more.
 Subject Requirements The Art GCSE course is a demanding course.
 Producing artwork takes time and dedication.
 It is an expectation that you will regularly take coursework home and attend afterschool coursework sessions.
 You will need to be able to work to deadlines throughout the course.